mfremont/swift-calc/README.md

 # SwiftCalc iOS app

-This is the Calculator app I developing using Swift 2.1 and Xcode 7.1 for the assignments of the iTunes U course
+This calculator app is based on the assignments from the iTunes U course
 [Developing iOS 8 Apps with Swift](https://itunes.apple.com/us/course/developing-ios-8-apps-swift/id961180099).

-This project also serves as a means of exploring tools and techniques for applying TDD to iOS development with Swift.
-It utilizes test cases written with [Quick/Nimble](https://github.com/Quick/Quick) as well as XCTest.
+I've also used this project as a means of exploring tools and techniques for applying TDD to iOS development with Swift.
+The unit tests for `CalculatorController` are written in the spec style with [Quick and Nimble](https://github.com/Quick/Quick) and can be found in `SwiftCalcTests/CalculatorControllerSpec.swift`.
+Most of the other unit tests are implemented as `XCTestCase` subclasses but make use of Nimble matchers to express the expectations.

 ## Build

-[CocoaPods](https://cocoapods.org) is utilized to manage dependenies on non-core frameworks and libraries.
+As of September 2016, I've been using Xcode 7.3.1 to build the app and run the test suites.
+Earlier versions of Xcode 7 may also work, but I haven't tried that in a while.
+I've also been able to build the app and run the test cases with Xcode 8.0 beta 6 after running the conversion to Swift 2.3.

-These dependencies must be downloaded and installed in the project _before_ building with Xcode:
+The dependencies on Quick and Nimble are manged using [CocoaPods](https://cocoapods.org).
+CocoaPods must be installed and the dependencies downloaded _before_ building with Xcode:

-1. Intall version 0.36 or later, either as a ruby gem or with `brew install Caskroom/cask/cocoapods`.
+1. Install version `brew install cocoapods` or as a ruby gem (see the [Getting Started Guide](https://guides.cocoapods.org/using/getting-started.html for CocoaPods).
+Version 1.0 or later recommended.
-2. run `pod install` from this directory (which contains `SwiftCalc.xcworkspace`)
+2. run `pod install` from the project root (directory which contains this README and `SwiftCalc.xcworkspace`)

-Now, you should be able to build the app and run tests in Xcode.
+Now, you should be able to build the app and run the tests with Xcode.

 ## Behavior and design differences from iTunes U course assignments